 On-Premises/Traditional

-In a traditional model, the warehouse runs on the company’s own servers and data centers.
-The enterprise manages the hardware, database, and updates.
-This gives maximum control over data, but it also means higher setup costs, maintenance effort, and slower scalability.
+Traditionally, the Warehouse runs on the company’s servers and data centres.
+The business owns the hardware, database, and updates.
+While this allows maximum control over the data, it also incurs greater initial investment in hardware/software, maintenance, and limited scalability.

 Cloud Data Warehouses